-Little evidence to support TB interventions in real-world, low-resource settingsDecember 18th, 2012 in Health /
+Little evidence to support TB interventions in real-world, low-resource settingsDecember 18, 2012 in Medicine & Health / Health

 There is little evidence from real world situations in low-and-middle income countries to support the effectiveness and financial value of five interventions* recommended by the World Health Organization (WHO) to control tuberculosis, which may be a reason why these interventions have not been implemented in many countries, according to a study by international experts published in this week's PLOS Medicine.